Best Workout Apps

 Low-Impact Workout

 Any bike that you choose will lend itself to a low-impact workout.
-This is because riding a bike takes your weight off your feet, unlike running on a treadmill, where your joints are constantly under impact.
+This is because riding a bike takes your weight off your feet, unlike running on a treadmill where your joints are constantly exposed to impact.

 Strengthen the Body

 Build muscle and burn calories on any exercise bike!
-While you may think you are only getting a lower body workout, a bike workout can target your abs, and on bikes like an air bike, you can get a great arm workout going as well!
+While you may think you are only getting a lower body workout, a bike workout can target your core, as well.
+On bikes like an air bike, you can get a great arm workout going, too!
 Any time you use your muscles, you have an opportunity to build them.

 Build Cardiovascular Endurance

 Riding an exercise bike can help improve cardiovascular strength.
-With consistency you can find a reduced risk of heart disease risk and blood pressure.
+With consistency, you can find a reduced risk of heart disease risk and blood pressure1.
 Your heart is one of the most important muscles in your body, so you want to make sure to keep it in shape!

 RELATED: Benefits of Indoor Cycling

-Overall, an exercise bike can be helpful for your general health!
-Riding a stationary bike can offer benefits for people who are beginners at riding or people who’s glutes and hamstrings have never met a cycling class they can’t handle.
+Overall, an exercise bike can be helpful for your general health.
+Riding a stationary bike can offer benefits for beginners or people who’s glutes and hamstrings have never met a cycling class they couldn’t handle.
 Before you purchase a bike, make sure you understand the different kinds out there and which type would best suit your fitness goals.

 What is the best type of exercise bike?

 With so many choices to choose from, there is no direct answer to this question!
 The best kind of exercise bike for you will be the one that fits your needs.
-Take into account your budget, your fitness goals, if you want programming available, and any extras you might want.
+Take into account your budget, your fitness goals, if you want built-in or streamable programming, and any extras you might want.

 What should I look for when buying an exercise bike?

-When you are looking for a bike, it is important to consider your personal priorities.
-For example, if you are looking for a bike that works out your arms as well, you may want to consider an air bike over a recumbent exercise bike.
-But you should also consider:
+When choosing an exercise bike, it is important to consider your personal fitness priorities.
+For example, if you are looking for a bike that works out your arms as well as your lower body, you may want to consider an air bike over a recumbent exercise bike.
+Other factors worth thinking through include:

 Price: What is your budget?